N1709/Laurus_Update/README.md

 REMEMBER WE ONLY BUILD OR PORT FOR THIS DEVICE!!
 ```
 # Tutorial Flash
+- **Fastboot** :
+- Unpack the ROM
+- Extract the ROM, then go to the extracted folder.
+If there's a SYSTEM folder, just go there.
+- flash_all.bat for (Windows) and flash_all.sh for (Linux)
+- If you have installed the ROM via fastboot, now you need to enter recovery to format the data.

+- **Recovery** :
 - Wipe : System, Cache, Data.
 - Flash : NameRom.zip
 - Done?
 Format data.